eevdev/my-nixos-wsl/README.md

 mv /tmp/configuration ~/configuration
 ```

-- Go through all the `FIXME:` notices in `~/configuration` and make changes
+- Go through all the `CONFIG:` notices in this repo to check what can be configured
-  wherever you want
 - Apply the configuration

 ```bash
 sudo nixos-rebuild switch --flake ~/configuration
 ```

-Note: If developing in Rust, you'll still be managing your toolchains and
-components like `rust-analyzer` with `rustup`!

 ## Project Layout